yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 # Configuring Jini Lookup Service Unicast Port

 To change the lookup service port when using the Service Grid, you can use the **`com.sun.jini.reggie.initialUnicastDiscoveryPort`** system property.
 The default value is the one assigned to the `com.gs.multicast.discoveryPort` system property, that is 4174 with XAP 7.x.
 - Set the `LOOKUPLOCATORS` system property in `<GigaSpaces Root>\bin\setenv.bat/sh` to match the port number you defined (in this case, `host:1234`).
-That is required if you specify an explicit unicast/locators port, otherwise the service will use the default port if not set explicitly (see depanlink**com.gs.multicast.discoveryPort system property**tengahlink./lookup-service-configuration.html#Multicast Settingsbelakanglink).
+That is required if you specify an explicit unicast/locators port, otherwise the service will use the default port if not set explicitly (see [**com.gs.multicast.discoveryPort system property**](./lookup-service-configuration.html#Multicast Settings)).

 # Configuring lookup discovery intervals